 Basic Daily Fee is the Fee that the Commonwealth sets as the maximum daily fee that HCP providers can charge the consumer.

 Client Contributions are the voluntary contributions made to package funds to increase the value of the package funds for the purchase of services in addition to the government subsidy.
-Contributions mainly apply to HCP consumers but may be referred to in other funding sources such as CHSP.
+Contributions mainly apply to HCP consumers but may be referred to in other funding sources.

 Income Tested Fees (ITF) are set by the Commonwealth Government for Home Care Packages.
 The nominated amount is deducted from the funding that AccessCare receives from the Commonwealth Government for that HCP.
 The government’s expectation is that AccessCare will collect this fee from the Consumer.
 If a consumer fails to declare their income level to Centrelink the highest ITF amount will be charged.

-AccessCare Charges as an approved provider AccessCare is able to charge the Home Care Package costs involved to deliver case management and to administer the Home Care Package.
+AccessCare Charges as an approved provider AccessCare is able to charge a Care Management Charge and Package Management Charge to your Home Care Package.

 Private Advice Fee is the fee set by AccessCare to provide case management services to an individual not receiving a Home Care Package or Linkages.

 - Consumers have the right to an independent advocate to assist in fee/contribution negotiations.
 Information regarding Advocacy is provided within the Client Agreement given to all new clients.